Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

-In the present work, we probed the modification of the local structure of $A^5$Cr$_2$O$_4$ compared to that of its five undoped counterparts ($A$Cr$_2$O$_4$, $A$ = Mn, Co, Ni, Cu, Zn) at room temperature.
-X-ray diffraction (XRD) and X-ray absorption spectroscopy (XAS) of the transition metal $L_{3,2}$ edges confirmed the desired normal spinel structure of $A^5$Cr$_2$O$_4$ with cubic symmetry.
-Our comprehensive EXAFS measurements revealed a high degree of similarity between the local environment surrounding Cr in $A^5$Cr$_2$O$_4$ and that surrounding Cr in pristine CoCr$_2$O$_4$, ZnCr$_2$O$_4$, and NiCr$_2$O$_4$.
-However, the local structural distortions around the individual $A$-sites of $A^5$Cr$_2$O$_4$ differ from each other and persist beyond the first neighbor.
-Interestingly, the Jahn-Teller distortions typically observed in the CuCr$_2$O$_4$ are significantly suppressed in $A^5$Cr$_2$O$_4$, which is compensated for by a reduction in the length of the bonds surrounding the Mn.
-Moreover, the oxygen atoms in $A^5$Cr$_2$O$_4$ are rearranged relative to their original positions in the parent compounds to accommodate the variations in local distortions.
-This enables $A^5$Cr$_2$O$_4$ to maintain its overall cubic structure.
-We found that the magnetic response of $A^5$Cr$_2$O$_4$ is contributed by all magnetic ions: Cr$^{3+}$ and $A^{2+}$ ($A$= Mn, Co, Ni and Cu).
-Finally, EXAFS and Curie-Weiss analysis of the magnetic data establish a direct correlation between the mean-field magnetic interaction energy scale and the Cr-O and Cr-Cr bond lengths.
+In the present work, we probe the modification of the local structure of $A^5$Cr$_2$O$_4$ compared to that of its five undoped counterparts ($A$Cr$_2$O$_4$, $A$ = Mn, Co, Ni, Cu, Zn) at room temperature.
+X-ray diffraction (XRD), Raman spectroscopy, and X-ray absorption spectroscopy (XAS) of the transition metal $L_{3,2}$ edges confirmed the desired normal spinel structure of $A^5$Cr$_2$O$_4$ with cubic symmetry.
+Our comprehensive EXAFS measurements and DFT based calculations revealed the element-specific local structural distortions in $A^5$Cr$_2$O$_4$ persist beyond the first neighbor.
+Interestingly, the Jahn-Teller distortions typically observed in the CuCr$_2$O$_4$ are absent in $A^5$Cr$_2$O$_4$.
+Rather, CuO$_4$ units are highly flexible to accommodate local distortions while maintaining a uniform long-range cubic structure.
+We further show that the near-identical Cr-O and Cr-Cr bond lengths in $A^5$Cr$_2$O$_4$ and NiCr$_2$O$_4$ are responsible for their similar $\theta_\mathrm{CW}$.

 \textbf{Results}: